-In connection with certain business acquisitions, as further described in Note 6, Business Combinations, certain former employees of the acquired companies who became our employees are entitled to receive deferred merger consideration payable in shares of our common stock with an aggregate fair value of \$3.8 million and \$17.0 million for fiscal 2023 and fiscal 2022, respectively.
-The number of unvested shares of common stock issued in connection with these business acquisitions was not material.
-These awards are subject to future employment services and are recognized as stock-based compensation expense over the requisite service period within research and development expenses in the consolidated statements of operations.
-The related stock-based compensation expense was not material for any of the periods presented.
+In connection with certain business acquisitions, as further described in Note 6, Business Combinations, certain former employees who became our employees are entitled to receive a deferred merger consideration payable in shares of our authorized common stock and RSUs.
+In connection with the business acquisitions completed in fiscal 2022, we issued a total of 0.1 million unvested shares of our common stock as consideration to certain key employees.
+The number of unvested shares of common stock issued in connection with business acquisitions in fiscal 2021 and fiscal 2020 was not material.
+These equity awards are subject to time-based vesting.
+The fair value of these awards upon the acquisition date of the respective acquisitions totaled approximately \$17.0 million, \$10.1 million and \$9.3 million in fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
+The fair value of these awards is being recognized as stock-based compensation expense on a straight-line basis over the vesting period within research and development expenses in the consolidated statements of operations.